rileyjson/Cheetah-Sign/Documentation/Development.md

 ### Editing the Frontend

-Everything relating to the front end for administrators will be found in the 'cheetahsign-webclient' directory.
-For the signing page, that is found in the 'cheetahsign-clientside' directory.
-By default, the app will run their respective App.vue files.
+Everything relating to the frontend for administrators will be found in the 'cheetahsign-webclient' directory.
+For now, the page where users will sign documents lies in this directory as well.
 App.vue is the template page that all of our components inherit from.
-This also contains our view router to allow for navigation between different parts of the website.
+This also contains our vue router to allow for navigation between different parts of the application.

 Vue follows a component-based architecture.
 So, everything we make on the frontend is based around our components.
 For example, each of our different sections in our webpage is a separate component.
-Also, the modals we use on 3 of the section are all one component!
+Also, the modals we use on 3 of the sections are all one component!
 We don't have to make 3 separate modals in each of these Vue files.
 We make one modal and each component inherits the modal component into their own Vue file.
 This is how you use Vue to work with the UI.

 Another piece of the frontend puzzle are the API calls that are made to talk to our backend.
 The way this is done falls into our 'sdk' folder in the webclient directory.
 Each of the classes located in these 'client' files contain a variety of asynchronous methods that we can call in our Vue components.
-If they're HTTP get requests, they just contain the endpoint to go to on the backend.
+If they're HTTP GET requests, they just contain the endpoint to talk to the backend.
 If they're an HTTP post request, they also will contain a body to be sent.
+Like if you were sending a file to the backend, so it could then be saved to the database.

 ### Editing the Backend

-Everything relating to the back end will be found in the Cheetah.Sign.Api directory.
+Everything relating to the backend will be found in the Cheetah.Sign.Api directory.
 Primarily, you will be editing the files within the Endpoints directory, where the HTTP POST and GET requests will be sent.

 Use this directory to edit the current endpoints or create new files with new endpoints.
 With the creation of new endpoints, ensure that you add the new endpoints to the 'Program.cs'.

 If you want to edit the database, refer to the Contexts folder with the file [AppDbContext](https://sbelialov.medium.com/quick-and-easy-dbcontext-setup-in-net-70e2211be8f4).
 This file is used to define your database tables and data.
+Also, you can define and edit tables within the 'sign-pgadmin' port on Docker (you can find the login info in the docker compose file).
+Your tables should automatically be created when you run the application.
+This are based off our latest database migrations found in the 'migrations' folder.

 ## Accessing the Application & How to Test